For the New Christian Intellectual strongly advocates a rational approach to Christianity.

 For this reason, we reject Van Til’s Presuppositionalism.

 We also reject any popular-level notions that faith is itself a correct approach to knowledge or that faith somehow supplants reason, takes its place, or takes us to conclusions apart from reason.

 Faith comes at the conclusion of a reasoning process — not as the presupposition to it.
-Let’s look at the disciples for a demonstration.

 The disciples saw Jesus heal the sick and bring the dead to life.
 They saw him walk on water and calm a storm.
 These facts convinced them to have faith in Jesus, believing him to be the Son of God (Matt 16:16).
 But only at the day of Pentecost did they fully believe in Jesus as Lord (Acts 11:17).
 Then they received the Holy Spirit.

 How did the disciples expect others to come to faith?
 Peter spoke to the crowd: